fast foods that are okay for kidney disease

 Is the Impossible Burger Kidney Friendly?

-The Impossible Burger is not kidney-friendly, especially for those with chronic kidney disease (CKD).
+The Impossible Burger is not kidney-friendly, especially for those with chronic kidney disease (CKD) or dialysis patients.
 Though it’s a plant-based option, it contains high sodium levels (1,080 mg) and significant saturated fat.
 So, it’s unsuitable for a renal diet.

-If you have chronic kidney disease (CKD) and need to watch your protein and sodium intake, the Impossible Burger isn’t a good choice.
+If you have chronic kidney disease (CKD) and need to watch your sodium and protein intake, the Impossible Burger isn’t a good choice.
 It has 25 grams of protein and a lot of sodium.

 So, if you want a lower sodium meal, you could try a Whopper Jr. It has 390 milligrams of sodium.
 Or you could get a plain hamburger, which has 380 milligrams of sodium.